Concert to be held February 8

 A panel of three judges—Mr. David Porter, Principal Trumpet of the West Virginia Symphony Orchestra and adjunct professor of trumpet at West Virginia State University; Dr. William Haller, professor of organ and organ literature at West Virginia University; and Dr. Mary Amanda Spivak, assistant professor of music (voice) at West Virginia Wesleyan College, and adjunct professor of music at West Virginia University—selected the five student winners from the eleven who auditioned for this honor.

-Mrs. Lillian Long, associate professor of music at ABU, Assistant Professor of Music Dr. Hooi Yin Boey, and staff accompanist Ms. Elizabeth Etnoyer serve as competition and rehearsal accompanists for the event.
+Mrs. Lillian Long, associate professor of music at AB, Assistant Professor of Music Dr. Hooi Yin Boey, and staff accompanist Ms. Elizabeth Etnoyer serve as competition and rehearsal accompanists for the event.

 Located in Philippi, W.Va., Alderson Broaddus University is a health-related and professional educational institution firmly rooted in the liberal arts.
 The School of Music offers a rigorous curriculum leading to the Bachelor of Music degree in music performance, the Bachelor of Music Education degree, and the Bachelor of Arts degree in musical arts, as well as a minor in audio engineering.